RavenLiao/AnalyzeSoGradlePlugin/README.md

 # For example, analyze debug variant
 ./gradlew analyzeDebugSo

+# Analyze so files for all variant
+./gradlew analyzeSo
 ```

 After running the analysis, the path to the detailed HTML report will be shown at the end of the task output.
 The report is typically located at: